본문 바로가기

 From Cremation to Scattering of Ashes...
 The Final Farewell

-On the morning of the 5th of last month, the funeral hall at Wonju Medical Center in Gangwon Province was bustling with bereaved family members and mourners.
-However, Room 5, the smallest mourning room, had a markedly different atmosphere.
-Here, the late Mr. Kwon’s altar was set up without even a portrait.
+On the morning of the 5th of last month, the funeral hall at Wonju Medical Center in Gangwon Province was bustling with bereaved family members and visitors.
+However, room 5, the smallest mourning room, had a distinctly different atmosphere.
+Here, the memorial altar for the late Mr. Kwon was set up without even a portrait photo.
 No mourners came to pay their respects.
-The lights in the restaurant next to the mourning room were also turned off.
+Even the lights in the restaurant next to the room were turned off.

-The reporter lit the first incense in the empty ceremonial burner and paid respects to Mr. Kwon.
-After waiting for 30 minutes on a chair in front of the altar, three members of a local volunteer group arrived to pay their respects.
-Kim Donghee, head of the Bonjour Wonju Volunteer Group, said, “Whenever there is an unclaimed death or a solitary death in Wonju or even in Gyeonggi Province, we attend public funerals, pay respects, and visit the deceased’s home to organize their belongings as part of our volunteer work.”
+After lighting the first incense in the empty ceremonial burner, I paid my respects to Mr. Kwon.
+I waited for 30 minutes, sitting on a chair in front of the altar, until three members of a local volunteer group arrived to pay their respects.
+Kim Donghee, head of the Bonjour Wonju Volunteer Group, said, "Whenever someone dies without family or passes away alone in Wonju or even in Gyeonggi Province, we visit public funerals to pay our respects, go to the deceased's home to organize their belongings, and carry out other volunteer activities."

-After the volunteers finished paying their respects and left, silence returned to Room 5.
+After the volunteers finished paying their respects and left, silence returned to room 5.
 Aside from deliveries of rice cakes or condolence wreaths to other rooms, not a single person passed by the front of the altar.
-At public funerals for unclaimed deceased in Wonju, religious organizations usually conduct the funeral rites, but due to the busy end-of-year schedule, even this did not take place.
+At public funerals for unclaimed deceased persons in Wonju, religious organizations usually conduct funeral ceremonies, but due to busy year-end schedules, even this was not possible.

-Mr. Kwon was found deceased in an apartment in Wonju on September 18, after a neighbor reported a foul odor.
-Considering that there had been no water usage since the 2nd of the same month, it is estimated that Mr. Kwon was discovered 16 days after his death.
-However, there were no family members to recover his body and hold a funeral.
-The police handed over Mr. Kwon’s body to Wonju City, and as an unclaimed deceased, he received a public funeral.
+Mr. Kwon was discovered deceased in an apartment in Wonju on September 18, after a neighbor reported a foul odor.
+Given that there had been no water usage since the 2nd of that month, it is estimated that he was found 16 days after his death.
+However, there were no family members to collect his body and hold a funeral.
+The police handed over Mr. Kwon's body to the city of Wonju, and as an unclaimed deceased person, he received a public funeral.

-Mr. Kwon was not entirely without family.
-The police and Wonju City contacted his relatives several times, but they either refused or avoided taking custody of his body.
-During his life, Mr. Kwon suffered from severe intellectual disabilities and lived alone.
+It was not that Mr. Kwon had no family at all.
+The police and city officials of Wonju contacted his relatives several times, but they either refused or avoided taking custody of his body.
+Mr. Kwon had lived alone with a severe intellectual disability.
 He was a recipient of basic livelihood support.
-The altar was maintained for a day so that acquaintances or family could visit, but no one came.
+The altar was kept for a day so that acquaintances or family could visit, but no one came.

-When the reporter returned to the funeral hall at around 10:30 a.m. the next day, the hearse carrying the deceased was ready to depart for the crematorium.
-After a brief moment of silence, funeral hall staff and Jang Jangsoo (59), the director of the funeral service company who drove the hearse, headed to Wonju Memorial Park.
-Upon arrival, Mr. Jang handled the paperwork for the cremation.
-He took the autopsy certificate out of his pocket and personally filled out the consent form for information collection and the Yutaek Hill report at the reception desk.
+When I returned to the funeral hall at around 10:30 a.m. the next day, the hearse carrying the deceased was ready to depart for the crematorium.
+After a brief moment of silence, funeral hall staff and Jang Jangsoo (59), director of the funeral service company who drove the hearse, headed to Wonju Memorial Park.
+Upon arrival, Mr. Jang took care of the paperwork for the cremation.
+He pulled the autopsy report out of his pocket and personally filled out the consent form for information collection and the Yutaek Hill notification form at the reception desk.

-The family waiting room provided by the crematorium was left empty with its door open.
-When the cremation was finished, a memorial park staff member, wearing gloves, collected Mr. Kwon’s urn and headed to Yutaek Hill.
-The staff member quietly scattered the ashes, then gathered the empty urn and hanji paper in one place.
+The waiting room for the bereaved, prepared by the crematorium, was empty with its door open.
+When the cremation was complete, a staff member at the memorial park, wearing gloves, took Mr. Kwon's urn and headed to Yutaek Hill.
+The staff member quietly scattered the ashes, and the empty urn and hanji paper were placed together in one spot.
 In this way, Mr. Kwon departed quietly and alone.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.